freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-the-conditional-ternary-operator.md

 # --instructions--

-Use the `conditional operator` in the `checkEqual` function to check if two numbers are equal or not.
-The function should return either "Equal" or "Not Equal".
+Use the conditional operator in the `checkEqual` function to check if two numbers are equal or not.
+The function should return either `Equal` or `Not Equal`.

 # --hints--